ManojSuyal/bits_Devops/README.md

 IAM Role: Create or choose an IAM role with the following permissions:
 AmazonS3ReadOnlyAccess: Read-only access to S3 bucket
-AmazonSESFullAccess: Full access to Amazon SES for sending emails css
+AmazonSESFullAccess: Full access to Amazon SES for sending emails
-Copy code

-This markdown format will display the code and information properly in a README.md file on GitHub.
-Let me know if you need further assistance!